ioannis-toumboglou/code-database-app/README.md

 # Code Database Application
 <b>Description:</b>

-An application that is connected to a database which contains code files, performing CRUD operations.
-The user has the ability to store files providing a description, open/download the files and search the records with the use of keywords.
+A code management application that uses an HTTP server and an SQL database, performing CRUD operations. <br>The user has the ability to store files providing a description, open/download the files and search the records with the use of keywords.
 <br><br>
 <b>Technologies used:</b>